-Check the coolant level in the coolant reservoir the next few times you drive the vehicle.
-If necessary, add enough of a 50/50 mixture of coolant and water to bring the liquid level to the fill line on the reservoir.
+Whenever coolant has been added, the coolant level in the coolant reservoir should be checked the next few times you drive the vehicle.
+If necessary, add enough 50/50 concentration of engine coolant and distilled water to bring the liquid level to the proper level.